 Williams v Broadoak Private Finance Ltd EWHC 1107 (Ch)

-In property transactions exchange of contracts takes place when all parties are ready to proceed with the transaction.
-When exchange of contracts takes place this becomes a legally binding contract.
-Usually you exchange on one day and complete i.e. hand over the property on another day but this can be simultaneously if need be.
-Do note on exchange of contracts the buyer has to pass a deposit, usually 10% of the purchase price to the seller’s solicitors.
+In property transactions, exchange of contracts takes place when all parties are ready to proceed with the transaction.
+When the exchange of contracts takes place this becomes a legally binding contract.
+Usually, you exchange on one day and complete i.e. hand over the property on another day but this can be simultaneously if need be.
+Do note on the exchange of contracts the buyer has to pass a deposit, usually 10% of the purchase price to the seller’s solicitors.

 When you exchange contracts, you acquire an equitable interest in that property.
 However, you will not gain the legal interest until completion.
 To protect the equitable interest the exchanged contract can be noted against the seller’s title to the property at Land Registry, until completion takes place.
 This is quite common where the seller is a developer and is selling the property off-plan and the property has not been built yet.
 This is because there will generally be a long period of time between exchange of contracts and completion and you need to protect your interest.

 A recent case of Williams v Broadoak Private Finance Ltd concerning a developer who had gone into administration during the course of a project after exchange of contracts had taken place on a number of flats.

 Each of the purchasers had paid a substantial deposit of 25% of the purchase price, which had been released to the developer to fund the development.

 The court then held the most realistic option for the administrators was to the sale of the partly developed land to a third party, as the administrators were unlikely to complete the development themselves.
 The main concern for the purchaser’s was there was a charge registered in favour of Broadoak (“chargee”) whose interest was also noted on the title as a charge.